![]() |

 2. Publication type

-3. Original articles
+3. Review articles

 Title page: This should contain the title of an article, the full names of authors and the author’s institutional affiliation(s).
 If there are several authors, and the institutions are listed, they should be clearly indicated with which department and institution each author is affiliated.
-In a separate paragraph, address for correspondence, including the name of corresponding author and address (institutional affiliation, city, zip-code and country, telephone and fax numbers, and e-mail address) should be given).
+In a separate paragraph, address for correspondence, including the name of corresponding author and address (institutional affiliation, city, zip-code and country, telephone and fax numbers, and e-mail address) should be given.
 Information concerning sources of financial support should be placed as a footnote.
 A running title (50 characters or less including blank) should not be inclusive of declarative or interrogative sentences.
-And conflict of interest, financial support, and author contributions must be mentioned.
+And conflict of interest, financial support, and author contributionsmust be mentioned.

 Main text